Boundary Renormalization Group Flow of Entanglement Entropy at a (2+1)-Dimensional Quantum Critical Point

 Fourth, our proposal of $\gamma$ as a boundary RG characteristic function can be generalized to other universality classes of (2+1)-dimensional QCPs and diverse boundary deformation protocols.
 Ultimately, a rigorous proof on the monotonic decrease of the constant $\gamma$ under boundary RG flow for (2+1)-dimensional CFT deserves further theoretical investigation.

 \textit{ Acknowledgements.---} L.Z. is grateful to discussions with Xinan Zhou.
+We thank the helpful discussions with Wei Zhu and Yijian Zou.
 L.Z. is supported by the National Natural Science Foundation of China (No. 12174387), the Chinese Academy of Sciences (Nos.
 YSBR-057 and JZHKYPT-2021-08), and the Innovative Program for Quantum Science and Technology (No. 2021ZD0302600).
-Z.W. is supported by the China Postdoctoral Science Foundation under Grants No.2024M752898.
-The work is supported by the Scientific Research Project (No. WU2024B027) and the Start-up Funding of Westlake University.
+Zhe Wang is supported by the China Postdoctoral Science Foundation under Grants No.2024M752898.
+Z.L. is supported by the China Postdoctoral Science Foundation under Grants No.2024M762935 and NSFC Special Fund for Theoretical Physics under Grants No.12447119.
+The work is supported by the Scientific Research Project (No. WU2025B011) and the Start-up Funding of Westlake University.
 The authors thank the high-performance computing center of Westlake University and the Beijng PARATERA Tech Co.,Ltd. for providing HPC resources.